Polynomial Graphing, Critical Points & Quotient Rule

 Key Frames from the Lecture

-To graph a polynomial, you need to find its roots (x-intercepts) by factoring.
+To graph a polynomial, one must first find its roots (x-intercepts) by factoring.
 For example:

 \[f(x) = x^3 - 4x = x(x-2)(x+2)\]

 The roots are \(x = 0, 2, -2\).
-If you are not comfortable factoring, review that first — it is the foundation for everything in this lesson.
+Readers who are not comfortable with factoring should review that topic first, as it is the foundation for everything in this lesson.

-You should already know how to take derivatives of polynomials using the power rule:
+The reader should already be familiar with differentiating polynomials using the power rule:

 \[\frac{d}{dx}(x^n) = n \cdot x^{n-1}\]